viktormoreev/house_manager_company/README.md

-This is project which I did for my education in New Bulgarian University.
+This project, completed as part of my education at New Bulgarian University, represents an innovative software application that leverages Java and Hibernate technologies.
+Its primary purpose is to streamline the management of multifamily buildings, catering specifically to companies specializing in professional property maintenance services.

-It handles Java and specificly hibernate application which did make requests to the database.
+In each multifamily building, there are apartments situated on various floors, each characterized by distinct attributes, including apartment number, floor area, owner details, and tenant information.
+Maintenance fees for each property are meticulously calculated based on several factors: the apartment's size, an additional charge per occupant over the age of seven who utilizes the elevator, and an additional fee if there is a pet utilizing the common areas.
+These fees are collectively paid by the building's residents on a monthly basis.

-My task was to create an 'Electronic Property Manager' application for use by companies providing professional property maintenance services in multifamily buildings.
-Each building has apartments located on specific floors, each with characteristics such as apartment number, area, owner, and occupants.
-Maintenance fees for each property are determined based on the apartment's size, an additional amount per occupant over 7 years old who uses the elevator, and an added fee if there's a pet using common areas.
-Residents in the building collectively pay these fees monthly.
+Each building is serviced by a dedicated employee from the contracting company, initially assigned to the employee with the fewest associated buildings.
+In the event that an employee with assigned buildings departs, their properties are seamlessly redistributed among the remaining employees.

-Each building is serviced by one employee from the contracting company, initially assigned to the employee with the fewest assigned buildings.
-When an employee with assigned buildings leaves, their buildings are redistributed among the remaining employees.
+This project not only showcases my proficiency in software development but also addresses a real-world need in the property management sector.
+By efficiently handling property data, calculating maintenance fees, and automating employee assignment, it enhances the overall efficiency and productivity of property management companies